European Table Tennis Union: History

 Between 1991 and 1995, the number of ETTU member associations increased dramatically from 37 to 52, largely due to applications from table tennis associations of nations that were formerly part of the USSR or Yugoslavia, in addition to the dissolution of Czechoslovakia.
 In 1998, the European Champions League was created for men's club teams (a women's Champions League followed in 2005), and in 1999, the ETTU entered into their first TV contract with ITTF/TMS, which enabled Champions League matches to be broadcast live on Eurosport.

 In 2000, a decision was taken to switch the European Championships to odd-numbered years from 2003 onwards.
 This was in response to the ITTF's decision to start holding World Championships every year, alternating between individual events in odd-numbered years and team events in even-numbered years.
 From 2007, the European Championships became an annual event, and from 2016, the Championships will feature singles and doubles events in even-numbered years, with team events in odd-numbered years.

 Following the 2022 Russian invasion of Ukraine, the ETTU Executive Board banned Russian and Belarusian players and officials from ETTU events, in accord with the recommendations of the International Olympic Committee (IOC), and in March 2022 its Russian president Igor Levitin self-suspended himself.

+Following Igor Levitin's self-suspension, Deputy President Pedro Moura assumed the role of Acting President.
+At the ETTU Congress held in Linz, Austria, in October 2024, Moura was elected as president.